Frederoche/Fourier-transform/README.md

 # Fourier-transform

-A simple implementation of the fourier transform with:
+A simple C# implementation of the fourier transform with:
   - The naive 2D DFT implementation
   - The 1D FFT implementation
   - The 2D FFT based on the 1D FFT and its respective inverse